 Alpe d'Huez Ski Chalets

 Even if you’re a non-skier staying in one of our Alpe d’Huez ski chalets, there is always something to keep you entertained.
 The large sports centre nearby offers a wide range of activities including free indoor swimming, climbing and squash.
 Another fantastic attraction in the area is the après-ski – there are almost 100 bars and restaurants in total, so you will be completely spoilt for choice!

 Considering a holiday in a French ski chalet?
 Alpe d’Huez resort has made some significant changes to make your experience even more enjoyable.....

 Two further family fun slopes have been added, following the one on Signal a green run in the Bergers sector and a blue one at Auris.
 A four-season sled-on-rails coaster in France has been installed at Les Bergers 1km long, floodlit, with the option of using virtual reality mask.
 (The snow park has been moved to the Piste des Jeux with a new lay out.). .

 New for 2016/17

 The Signal sector is being completely changed.
 Two old chairlifts and four draglifts are being removed.
-The new main lift from resort level to the top will be a combination of eight-person chairs and 10-person gondolas, with a capacity of 3,300 people per hour.
-There is also a new quad chair to Signal starting from the old Vieil Alpe area of the village.
-The existing blend of blue and red intermediate pistes on Signal are joined by a new green piste (fully equipped with snowmaking).
+The new main lift from resort level to the top will be a combination of eight-person chairs and 10-person gondolas, with a capability of carrying 3,300 people per hour.
+There is also a new quad chair to Signal starting from the old Vieil Alpe section of the village.
+The existing blend of blue and red intermediate pistes on Signal are connected by a new green piste (fully equipped with snowmaking).

-- Wide spread, tall, sunny slopes, split into different sectors, with some lovely long runs
+- Wide spread, tall, sunny slopes, split into different areas, with some lovely long runs, Gentle, sunny beginners slopes.

 - Easy lift access from villages